What is a Manufacturing Potter?

 - Smooth surfaces of finished pieces, using rubber scrapers and wet sponges.

-Things a Manufacturing Potter Should Know How to Do
+What a Manufacturing Potter Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.